 It is imperative that institutions and school districts understand their responsibilities under Title IX, even in matters that are reported to law enforcement.
 Police investigations do not relieve a school of their Title IX duty to respond promptly and in a manner that is not deliberately indifferent.
 When a Title IX Coordinator receives a Formal Complaint that must also be reported to law enforcement, the investigations must run parallel.
 In other words, the school will complete their Title IX investigation, while local law enforcement proceeds with their criminal investigation.

 One of the most important responsibilities of a Title IX Coordinator is managing the expectations of the parties involved.
 As we say at ICS, transparency is kindness.
 It is important for a Title IX Coordinator to explain to the parties that two separate investigations will be taking place parallel to each other.
 The Title IX Coordinator should explain the similarities and differences between the Title IX and law enforcement process, as well as why the parties have to interact with different agencies and individuals.

-To learn more about the similarities and differences between the Title IX and criminal grievance process, check out our discussion on this topic in Episode 46 of ICS’ The Law and Education podcast.
+To learn more about the similarities and differences between the Title IX and criminal grievance process, we recommend you listen to Episode 46 of The Law and Education Podcast – Institutional Compliance Solutions (icslawyer.com).
 As always, we at ICS are committed to helping districts and universities comply with the requirements under Title IX.
 To learn more about how ICS can help support your district or university with Title IX compliance, please click here or reach out to email@example.com.

-Blog post by ICS’ newest team member, Michaela Bland.
-Michaela is an attorney and is joining our group of Title IX and Equity Specialists.
+Blog by ICS’ newest team member, Michaela Bland.